mjordan/islandora_workbench_docs/docs/user_management.md

 1. in the `password` setting in your YAML configuration file (least secure)
 1. in the `ISLANDORA_WORKBENCH_PASSWORD` environment variable (more secure)
-1. in response to a prompt when you run Workbench (most secure).
+1. in response to a prompt when you run Workbench (more secure)
+1. in an encrypted credentials file that requires a decryption key (most secure).

 If the `password` setting is present in your configuration files, Workbench will use its value as the user password and will ignore the other two methods of providing a password.
 If the `password` setting is absent, Workbench will look for the `ISLANDORA_WORKBENCH_PASSWORD` environment variable and if it is present, use its value.
 If both the `password` setting and the `ISLANDORA_WORKBENCH_PASSWORD` environment variable are absent, Workbench will prompt the user for a password before proceeding.